Landesarchiv-Thueringen/x-man/docs/development.md

 -   Choose a version tag based on semantic versioning.
     In most cases, this means incrementing the minor version when there are new features and otherwise, incrementing the patch version.
 -   Update `CHANGELOG.md` with the chosen version tag and any changes.
--   Update the version constants in `server/internal/xdomea/x_man.go`.
+-   Update the version env in `compose.yml`.
 -   Push any changes to `main`.
 -   Draft a [new release](https://github.com/Landesarchiv-Thueringen/x-man/releases/new) on GitHub.